rafalcode/streeb12days/ep6_geese.md

 **LK:** How did you decide which man to kill?

-**SA:** Well not by sitting around doodling I can tell you that!
+**SA:** Well not by sitting around doodling, I can tell you that!
 I mean, oh, I see, oh yes um, well a group of us got together in the in the stern and decided to U gang up on Davidson and one of was um Pickering I think it was said um he prefer it to be done fairly.

 LK: Dan Fairly?